i2p/i2p.www/i2p2www/spec/streaming.rst

                                                [Integer]_       wants the recipient to wait before sending any more data.
 A value greater than 60000 indicates choking.

-  7    MAX_PACKET_SIZE_INCLUDED        3       2 byte           Currently sent with SYNCHRONIZE only.
-Was also sent in
+  7    MAX_PACKET_SIZE_INCLUDED        3       2 byte           The maximum length of the payload.
+Send with SYNCHRONIZE.
-                                               [Integer]_       retransmitted packets until release 0.9.1.
+                                               [Integer]_

   8    PROFILE_INTERACTIVE            --             --         Unused or ignored; the interactive profile is unimplemented.